techidaily/site-win11-tips/source/_posts/elevating-task-manager-with-finesse.md

  One way to keep the Windows Task Manager always on top is by making adjustments in its settings.
 This method is quite straightforward, and you can enable this setting with just a few clicks.
 Here's how:

  Right-click on Start and select**Task Manager** from the menu list.
-Alternatively, you can press**Ctrl + Shift + Esc** on your keyboard, and it will[open the Task Manager](https://www.makeuseof.com/ways-to-open-task-manager-windows-10/) .
+Alternatively, you can press**Ctrl + Shift + Esc** on your keyboard, and it will [open the Task Manager](https://www.makeuseof.com/ways-to-open-task-manager-windows-10/) .

  Once the Task Manager window appears, click on More details if it is not already expanded.